Detroit Hamazkayin Celebrates 90th, 50th Anniversaries

 “It’s not easy to teach 100 students,” Sibil said.
 “We need to keep our Armenian language and culture alive in the Diaspora.”
 It was a fitting sentiment to end an evening celebrating an organization whose very mission is to lift and promote Armenian culture.

-For more information about Detroit’s Hamazkayin Chapter, write to Detroit@Hamazkayin-usa.org and follow them on Facebook.
+For more information about Detroit’s Hamazkayin Chapter, write to Detroit@Hamazkayin-usa.org or follow along on Facebook.

 Be the first to comment